|

 The first question which the expositor must settle for himself is therefore, as to just how close he will keep to the words of the Greek text.
 If he believes in verbal inspiration, he will hold himself to an exact translation of every word.
 He will give every word its full force.
 He will see that the weight of his translation will be supported by every word.
 He will bring the weight of his exegesis to bear down heavily on every word.
 (Author's emphasis)

-The writer apparently feels language consists primarily in words.
-This is the major limitation.
 He also assumes there is one "exact meaning of the word in the original" and that translation involves no interpretation.
+How many English words do you know with only one "definition" (usage)?
 It appears that he has had no experience in non-European languages, and apparently in no language other than English.
-Or otherwise he has allowed a theological predilection to limit his concept of language and language-culture relationships.
+Or otherwise he has allowed an abstract theological predilection to limit his concept of language and language-culture relationships.

 Limiting the Bible